msfroh/OpenSearch/README.md

 # Assign primary for shard 1 of myindex to the node listening on port 9202/9302
 % etcdctl put runTask/search-unit/runTask-2/goal-state '{"local_shards":{"myindex":{"1":"PRIMARY"}}}'

+# Verify the split metadata was stored correctly
+% etcdctl get "runTask/indices/myindex/settings"
+% etcdctl get "runTask/indices/myindex/mappings"

+# Check all keys to see the new structure
+% etcdctl get "" --from-key --keys-only

 # Check the local cluster state on each data node
 % curl 'http://localhost:9201/_cluster/state?local&pretty'